 Understanding diverse ecosystem services and values that give rise to human well-being is an indispensable aspect of this approach, as is the consolidation of wisdom on securing these services.
 It is also critical to create synergy between traditional knowledge and modern science in order to promote necessary innovations.
 Exploring new forms of co-management systems or evolving frameworks of “commons,” while respecting traditional communal land tenure where necessary, is vital to the process.
 This includes not only landowners and local residents, but also various parties who also benefit from the relevant ecosystem services.
 This new social mechanism would support and promote the maintenance and rebuilding of SEPLS.

-In following the above approach, the maintenance and rebuilding of SEPLS in various localities – in other words, putting the sustainable use and management of natural resources into practice – should entail five ecological and socio-economic perspectives:
+In following the above approach, the maintenance and rebuilding of SEPLS in various localities – in other words, putting the sustainable use and management of natural resources into practice – should entail six ecological and socio-economic perspectives:

 - Cyclic use of natural resources

-- Recognition of the value and importance of local traditions and culture
+- Recognition of local traditions and culture

 Using this approach, IPSI provides a platform for the Satoyama Initiative to promote activities to conserve and rebuild SEPLS with the ultimate goal of realizing societies in harmony with nature.